bdastur/notes/aws/aws_databases_readme.md

   latency spikes during system backups.
 * RDS can handle planned or unplanned outages to the DB instance.
 RDS automatically switches to a standby replica in another AZ.
+* Available for SQL Server, Oracle, MySQL Server, PostgresSQL, MariaDB.
+* You can force a failover from on AZ to another, by rebooting the RDS instance.
+* There is no charge associated to replicating data between AZs for your multi-az deployment.

 ### Read Replicas:
+* Can be Multi-az.
 * Reduces load on primary DB instance by routing read queries to special DB instances called read replicas.
 * Servers read traffic when source DB instance is unavailable.